yrashk/planstate-challenge/README.md

 kinds of challenges we run into; and it will help us understand how you solve them.

-Please keep your solution private.
+**Please keep your solution private**.
 This is to prevent spoilers and make it more fun for others!

 # The Project